Our catamaran adventures in Exumas continue

 Mark and Carmella had already arrived by the time we got to the anchorage at Shroud Cay.
 There were half a dozen other sailboats and powerboats anchored too.
 But, given our draft advantage, we were able to anchor in a spot away from everyone.
 We watched the beautiful Bahamian sunset with sundowners from our cockpit. other crew were doing the same on their own boats.

-Shroud Cay: a good stop for the catamaran adventures
+Shroud Cay: a good stop for the catamaran adventures in Exumas

 Shroud Cay is about 3 miles long and the interior is loaded with creeks and mangroves.
 These creeks cross the island and provide excellent promise for a cool dinghy hike through to hopefully see turtles, rays and other sea life.
 There are also promising reefs for snorkeling.
 So we loaded our towels, snorkeling gear, cooler full of local beers Kaliks, and water and headed for the creek.